The SKIRT project

 )

-The constructor creates a BroadBand instance in one of the following three ways, depending on the type of the bandspec argument:
+The constructor supports the following use cases, depending on the type of the bandspec argument:

-• if bandspec is a two-dimensional numpy.ndarray, a bolometer-type band is constructed using bandspec[:,0] as wavelength grid and bandspec[:,1] as transmission curve.
-The wavelengths are assumed to be expressed in micron, while the transmission curves are assumed dimensionless.
+• if bandspec is a two-dimensional numpy array, a custom bolometer-type band is constructed using bandspec[:,0] as wavelength grid and bandspec[:,1] as transmission curve.
+The wavelengths must be expressed in micron, while the transmission curve has arbitrary scaling.
 The array layout used here is identical to what one would obtain when applying numpy.loadtxt() to the input file for a SKIRT FileBand.

-If bandspec has a different type, or if its string contents does not unambiguously match a built-in band name, the constructor raises an exception.
+If bandspec has a different type, or if the string/path does not refer to a file in the proper format, the constructor raises an exception.

 Note